K3nny567/Cheat-Menu-Framework/README.md

 - Changed how cheat triggers work.
 - Removed the plural in the heal wound command and it's translations.
 - CheatModules now only declare globals once per game session.
 This has reduced some of the lag in relation to the `Configurable Infinite Main Stats` module.
+- Fixed/improved - Hotkeys and menu can no longer be used during loadup and while at the title screen.

 </details>

 <hr/>